openherd/spec/README.md

 - A new PGP key is generated for each post.
 - The post content is signed using the private key.
-- Location data is included as-is (consider randomizing for anonymity at the application layer).
+- Location data MUST randomized for anonymity at the application layer.
 - Posts are sent via the `posts` Gossipsub topic.

 ### Parent-Child Structure